 Scots to Canada is an e-learning project created to explore the potential of using WordPress as a foundation for an educational website.
 This project was conceived as a supplemental history unit for the Ontario secondary school curriculum.
-In 2017 Scots to Canada will be an integral part of The Ancestry Project.
-Schools and teachers can contact mike / mikesimpson.ms if interested in participating in free pilots of the full program.
+Scots to Canada will be an integral part of Ancestry Project.
+Teachers can register free for access to resources and materials.

 Scottish Emigration to Canada